Skip to main content

 In other words, it answers:

-Unlike simple pageviews, this metric highlights situations where:
+Unlike simple pageviews, this metric highlights moments where:

-• And continues progressing toward completing their task
+• The user continues progressing toward their task

 Why does this metric matter?

-A foregrounded tab is a strong signal of active intent and uninterrupted engagement.
+Returning to your website from another origin is a strong signal of continued intent and active engagement.

-• They find immediate value in the content
+• They still find value in the experience

 A high Tab Foreground Rate suggests: